 For some therapy clients, especially those with a life-limiting diagnosis, I offer in-home therapy.

-Psychological testing is a scientific endeavor where my job is to collect lots of data and interpret that data to determine the best explanation for behavior.
-At times, this process can be tedious because humans are complex.
-I will do my best to provide prompt and fair services to best answer your presenting concerns.
+• Psychological testing is a scientific endeavor where my job is to collect lots of data and interpret that data to determine the best explanation for behavior.
+At times, this process can be tedious, requiring many hours of testing and labor, because humans are complex.
+I will do my best to provide prompt and fair services to best answer your presenting concerns at a fair price.

-A minimum of one week notice for all cancellations for testing or evaluations or re-scheduling requests is required, or a non-refundable fee will be taken from the retainer monies.
+• A minimum of one week notice for all cancellations for testing or evaluations or re-scheduling requests is required.

 I try to be flexible and responsive to rescheduling.
 I understand how challenging it can be to schedule and attend appointments and my goal is to work with you!